zqqqqz2000/flow_grpo/README.md

 Multi-node training:

 Please update the entry Python script and config file names in the `scripts/multi_node` bash file.

+以下是润色后的英文版本，使语法更严谨、逻辑更清晰，并统一格式风格，适用于 GitHub README：

+---

+## How to Support Other Models

+To integrate a new model into this framework, please follow the steps below:

+**1. Add the following files adapted for your model:**

+* `flow_grpo/diffusers_patch/sd3_pipeline_with_logprob.py`:
+  This file is adapted from [pipeline\_stable\_diffusion\_3.py](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion_3/pipeline_stable_diffusion_3.py).
+You can refer to diffusers for your model.

+* `scripts/train_sd3.py`:
+  This script is based on [train\_dreambooth\_lora\_sd3.py](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth_lora_sd3.py) from the DreamBooth examples.

+* `flow_grpo/diffusers_patch/sd3_sde_with_logprob.py`:
+  This file handles SDE sampling.
+In most cases, you don't need to modify it.
+However, if your definitions of `dt` or `velocity` differ in sign or convention, please adjust accordingly.

+**2. Verify SDE sampling:**
+Set `noise_level = 0` in [sde\_demo.py](https://github.com/yifan123/flow_grpo/tree/main/scripts/demo/sd3_sde_demo.py) to check whether the generated images look normal.
+This helps verify that your SDE implementation is correct.

+**3. Ensure on-policy consistency:**
+Set [`config.sample.num_batches_per_epoch = 1`](https://github.com/yifan123/flow_grpo/blob/main/config/grpo.py#L120) and [`config.train.gradient_accumulation_steps = 1`](https://github.com/yifan123/flow_grpo/blob/main/config/grpo.py#L125C5-L125C47) to enforce a purely on-policy setup, where the model collecting samples is identical to the one being trained.
+Under this setting, the [ratio](https://github.com/yifan123/flow_grpo/blob/main/scripts/train_sd3.py#L886) should remain exactly 1.
+If it's not, please check whether the sampling and training code paths differ—for example, through use of `torch.compile` or other model wrappers—and make sure both share the same logic.

+**4. Tune reward behavior:**
+Start with `config.train.beta = 0` to observe if the reward increases during training.
+You may also need to adjust the noise level [here](https://github.com/yifan123/flow_grpo/blob/main/flow_grpo/diffusers_patch/sd3_sde_with_logprob.py#L47) based on your model.
+Other hyperparameters are generally model-agnostic and can be kept as default.

 ## 🏁 Multi Reward Training